-It’s no surprise that the greatest of Greek heroes would be the son of the greatest of Greek gods – Zeus, king of the Olympians.
-Zeus had a habit of fathering heroes, and in fact one of his earlier progeny – the hero Perseus – was the grandfather of Heracles’ mother, Alcmene.
+Heracles is the son of the greatest Greek gods – Zeus, king of the Olympian gods.
+Zeus had a habit of fathering heroes, and in fact, one of his earlier progeny – the hero Perseus – was the grandfather of Heracles’ mother, Alcmene.

 Alcmene had been the wife of Amphitryon, an exiled prince of Tiryns who had fled with her to Thebes after accidentally killing his uncle.
 While he was away on a heroic journey of his own (avenging his wife’s brothers), Zeus visited Alcmene disguised as her husband.